DSharpPlus/DSharpPlus/docs/source/reference/DiscordClient.rst

 	Edits the current user.

 	:param username: New username to set.
 Optional, defaults to ``null``.
 	:param avatar: Stream containing avatar data for the user.
+Must be valid PNG, JPG, or GIF image.
 Optional, defaults to ``null``.
 If this is specified, ``avatar_format`` must also be specified.
 	:param avatar_format: Instance of :doc:`ImageFormat </reference/misc/ImageFormat>` specifying the format of attached data.
 Optional, defaults to ``null``.

 Additional notes